vcuturic/Leaking-UFOs/README.md

 **BUT BE WARY,** not all abilities are within arm’s reach.
 There is a **JUDGE** who will carefully consider your **misdeeds**.

+And do not forget to collect your powerups, they spawn every **4 seconds**.

 ---

 ## Player 1 Controls